ncri/ajaxify_rails/README.md

 - Falls back to a hash based approach for browsers without the history interface (like Internet Explorer version <10)
 - Hash based and non-hash URLs are interchangeable.
 - Transparently handles redirects and supports page titles and flash messages.
-- Requires Ruby 1.9 and the asset pipeline.
 - Tested with Chrome, Firefox, Safari and Internet Explorer 8+

 Demo: http://ajaxify-demo.herokuapp.com/

 Inspired by the pjax_rails gem (https://github.com/rails/pjax_rails)

+## Requirements

+- Ruby 1.9 and the asset pipeline.
+- Your app doesn't use named anchors (#).
+Named anchors can't be correctly represented in the fallback hash based url scheme.

 ## Installation